joesparrow/palindromeevents/index.md

 ## How do I sign up?

-Drop an email to signmeup@palindromeday.co.uk ot let us know you intend to take part.
+Drop an email to **signmeup@palindromeday.co.uk** or let us know you intend to take part.

 ## What do I do on the day?